-For each indicator, the colour coding shows whether the measure for that area is statistically above or below the comparator (95% confidence).
-The default comparator is the national average.
+For each indicator, the colour coding shows whether the measure for that area is statistically above or below the comparator (sometimes 98%) The default comparator is the national average.
 This can be changed to the regional average using the benchmark 'drop-down' at the top of the page.
 Details of the statistical method used for comparison are available by clicking on the 'Definitions' tab.
 If the indicator is not coloured it means that no statistical comparison was possible.
 In most cases this is because the raw data used to calculate the indicator, and which is necessary to undertake statistical comparison, were not available, or the necessary benchmark value could not be obtained.

-Even if an indicator is not significantly different to England, there may still be an issue in the area that is worthy of intervention.
-Some indicators will change colour depending on the comparator group - for example, it is not unusual for areas to be significantly higher than England while not being significantly different from the comparison group.
+Even if an indicator is significantly better than the England or regional average, there may still be a health issue in the area that is worthy of intervention.
+Some indicators will change colour depending on the comparator group - for example, it is not unusual for areas to be significantly higher than the England average while not being significantly different from the regional average.
 It is also possible that an area may be experiencing a downward trend while remaining above the national or regional average.
-Local knowledge and understanding of issues are so needed to provide context and to inform decisions.
+Local knowledge and understanding of health issues are also needed to provide context and to inform decisions of where priorities lie.